Difference Between Data Lake and Data Fabric

 Q: How does Data Lake optimize data workflows for efficient analytics and insights extraction?

 A: It provides scalable storage foundation for large raw and unstructured data volumes.
 This helps store diverse data types and formats, making it suitable for big data analytics and machine learning applications.
-With the help of real-time analytics and data exploration, data lake assists in the efficient and insightful optimization of data workflows.
+With the help of real-time analytics and data exploration, the data lake assists in the efficient and insightful optimization of data workflows.

 Q: What is the impact of data quality and governance on choosing between Data Fabric and Data Lake?